jessicawyz/tp/docs/UserGuide.md

 Tip:<br>
 If the addition is successful, the new student record will be shown at the bottom of the list.
 </box>

+There is no duplicate dectection feature, this is under planned enhancements

 <box type="info" seamless>
 Note:<br>

 The `t/{tag}` field is optional and can be used to add a tag to the student record and no spaces are allowed in the {tag}.
 </box>